julien-arino/math-4370-7370/project-information.md

 #### One "free" pre-evaluation

 I am happy to take a look at your project *once* before you submit it and provide feedback about it.
-At that stage, I will not dig into the mathematical content to evaluate correctness but rather will
+At that stage, I will not dig into the mathematical content to evaluate correctness but rather will tell you if it seems to be the sort of return that I am expecting.

 [back](./)